joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/09/25/us/politics/house-biden-harris-afghanistan-withdrawal.html

 **USC's Bear Alexander intends to redshirt: Sources**\
-`The former five-star prospect did not start any of the Trojans' first three games but did play significant snaps against LSU and Michigan. `\
+`The former five-star prospect did not start any of the Trojans' first three games but played significant snaps against LSU and Michigan.`\
 https://nytimes.com/athletic/5795104/2024/09/25/usc-bear-alexander-redshirt-transfer/

 **What Happens if Mayor Eric Adams Resigns?**\